casper-borretzen/casper-borretzen.github.io/_posts/2024-06-08-roguelike-devlog6.md

 ### Implementation
 ---

-This implementation is based on the Symmetric Shadowcasting algorithm by Albert Ford.

-In addition to the shadowcasting algorithm we'll also add a player character that can move around on the map with the arrow keys, and rewrite the *Game* class to add a basic game loop.
+In addition to the shadowcasting algorithm I'll also add a player character that can move around on the map with the arrow keys, and rewrite the *Game* class to add a basic game loop.

 {% include folder_tree.html root="Roguelike" content="Roguelike.csproj,src|BspNode.cs|BspTree.cs|Corridor.cs|Game.cs|Map.cs|PathGraph.cs|+Player.cs|Rand.cs|Room.cs|+ShadowCast.cs|Vec2.cs" %}